alecthibodeau/pupperland/README.md

 Follow these steps:
 1. Log in with a name and email address
 2. Configure any of the search preferences and then click the `Search Dogs` button
-3. From the list of resulting dog cards click on at least two cards to enable the `Match` button at lower-right
+3. From the list of resulting dog cards click at least two cards to enable the `Match` button at lower-right
 4. Click the `Match` button
 5. See the resulting matched dog
 6. Search again as many times as you wish